metabase/metabase/docs/users-guide/expressions/isnull.md

 `isnull` checks if a value is a `null`, a special kind of placeholder that's used by a database when something is missing or unknown.

-**In Metabase, you must combine `isnull` with another expression that accepts boolean arguments (i.e., true or false).** The table below shows you examples of the boolean value that will be passed to your other expression(s).
+**In Metabase, you must combine `isnull` with another expression that accepts boolean values.** The table below shows you examples of the boolean value that will be passed to your other expression(s).

 | Syntax                                                | Example with a true `null` | Example with an empty string |
 | ---------------------------------------------------   | -------------------------- | ---------------------------- |